1987

 audience wave their hands in unison at the end - a Depeche high-point I think."

-He also mentioned the line Promises me I'm as safe as houses, as long as I
+In addition, he mentioned the line Promises me I'm as safe as houses, as

-remember who's wearing the trousers as the one that made the deepest impression
+long as I remember who's wearing the trousers as the one that made the

-on him.
-And last but not least he said about the video:
+deepest impression on him.
+And last but not least he said about the video,

 "This is one of my favourite Anton films.
 It has a very definite feel and a